Townsville Ring Road: Route description

 As with the existing Douglas section, the arterial comprises two 3.5 metre-wide lanes with two 2 metre-wide shoulders (a total of 11 metres wide).
 It is built as a motorway with a speed limit of 100 km/h and the usual restrictions (no mopeds, animals, farm vehicles, cyclists or pedestrians) will apply.
 New exits and entry ramps were constructed on the Riverside Boulevard overpass connecting the suburb to the Arterial.

-The Townsville Ring Road, beyond the Douglas Arterial, was also built as a single carriageway.
+With the completion of the dual-carriageway Bohle Plains Extension in 2017 (Stage 4), and the completion of the Vickers Bridge to Shaw Road duplication in October 2023 (Stage 5), the Townsville Ring Road route is now a motorway-grade dual-carriageway throughout the entirety of its 19 km length.